ridiculous/grape-middleware-logger/README.md

 Server requests will be logged to STDOUT by default.

 #### Rails
 Using Grape with Rails?
-The `Rails.logger` will be used by default.
+The Rails logger defined as `config.logger` will be used by default.
+The parameter filtering you defined as `config.filter_parameters` will also be used by default.

 #### Custom setup
 Customize the logging by passing the `logger` option.
 Example using a CustomLogger and parameter sanitization: